The Warning Before Diabetes

 3. Improve Your Diet

-Dietary changes do not need to be drastic to be effective:
+Dietary changes do not need to be drastic to work:

-- Reduce refined carbohydrates: White bread, white rice, sugary cereals, and pastries cause rapid blood sugar spikes.
+- Reduce refined carbohydrates.
+White bread, white rice, sugary cereals, and pastries cause the sharpest blood sugar spikes.

-- Increase fiber intake: Vegetables, legumes, whole grains, and fruits slow glucose absorption and improve satiety.
-Aim for 25 to 35 grams of fiber per day.
+- Increase fiber.
+Vegetables, legumes, whole grains, and fruit slow glucose absorption and keep you full.
+Most adults benefit from aiming for 25 to 35 grams of fiber per day.

-- Choose healthy fats: Olive oil, nuts, avocado, and fatty fish replace saturated fats and reduce inflammation.
+- Choose healthy fats.
+Olive oil, nuts, avocado, and fatty fish in place of saturated fats support metabolic health.

-- Consider the Mediterranean diet: It has the strongest evidence base for improving metabolic health.
+- Consider the Mediterranean diet.
+It has one of the strongest evidence bases for improving metabolic health, and it is built around foods that are easy to find and enjoy.

 4. Prioritize Sleep

 Poor sleep and sleep disorders such as obstructive sleep apnea worsen insulin resistance.
-Adults should aim for seven to nine hours of quality sleep per night.
-If you snore loudly, wake frequently, or feel unrefreshed despite adequate sleep time, discuss sleep apnea screening with your doctor.
+Aim for seven to nine hours of quality sleep.
+If you snore loudly, wake gasping, or feel unrefreshed despite enough hours in bed, ask your doctor about screening for sleep apnea.

 5. Manage Stress

-Chronic stress elevates cortisol, which directly increases blood sugar and promotes abdominal fat storage.
-Regular exercise, mindfulness practices, social connection, and adequate leisure time all support better stress management and metabolic health.
+Chronic stress raises cortisol, which directly increases blood sugar and encourages abdominal fat storage.
+Regular exercise, mindfulness, social connection, and genuine downtime all support steadier blood sugar as well as better mental health.

 6. Monitor Your Progress

-Regular monitoring provides motivation and allows your healthcare team to adjust your plan:
+Regular tracking provides motivation and lets your healthcare team fine-tune your plan:

-- Check A1C every three to six months
+- Recheck A1C every three to six months

 - Monitor fasting glucose periodically